Monsanto Canada Inc v Schmeiser: Origin of the patented seed in Schmeiser's fields

 As established in the original Federal Court trial decision, Percy Schmeiser, a canola breeder and grower in Bruno, Saskatchewan, first discovered Roundup-resistant canola in his crops in 1997.
 He had used Roundup herbicide to clear weeds around power poles and in ditches adjacent to a public road running beside one of his fields, and noticed that some of the canola which had been sprayed had survived.
-Schmeiser then performed a test by applying Roundup to an additional 3 acre to 4 acre of the same field.
+Schmeiser then performed a test by applying Roundup to an additional 3 to 4 acre of the same field.
 He found that 60% of the canola plants survived.
 At harvest time, Schmeiser instructed a farmhand to harvest the test field.
-That seed was stored separately from the rest of the harvest, and used the next year to seed approximately 1,000 acres (4 km^{2}) of canola.
+That seed was stored separately from the rest of the harvest and used the next year to seed approximately 1000 acre of canola.

 At the time, Roundup Ready canola was in use by several farmers in the area.
 Schmeiser claimed that he did not plant the initial Roundup Ready canola in 1997, and that his field of custom-bred canola had been accidentally contaminated.
 While the origin of the plants on Schmeiser's farm in 1997 remains unclear, the trial judge found that with respect to the 1998 crop, "none of the suggested sources [proposed by Schmeiser] could reasonably explain the concentration or extent of Roundup Ready canola of a commercial quality" ultimately present in Schmeiser's 1998 crop.